Adams wins NYC mayoral race; voters focused on police, crime

 People are also reading…

-In some big cities, fear or a desire for a middle-ground approach elevated candidates seen as more supportive of law enforcement or who have rejected liberal calls to defund the police.
-In Minneapolis, where Floyd was killed, the push for change could upend law enforcement practic es and help decide who leads the city.
+In some big cities, fear or a desire for a middle-ground approach elevated candidates seen as more supportive of law enforcement or who rejected liberal calls to defund the police.
+In Minneapolis, where Floyd was killed, voters were picking a new mayor.
+They also rejected a proposal that would have upended law enforcement practices by replacing the police department.

-Minneapolis Mayor Jacob Frey, a Democrat, has defended the police department against calls to dismantle it.
-On Tuesday, he's fighting to keep his job against 16 challengers, with the most serious contenders running to his left.
+Minneapolis Mayor Jacob Frey, a Democrat, defended the police department against calls to dismantle it.
+On Tuesday, he was fighting to keep his job against 16 challengers, with the most serious contenders running to his left.

-Frey’s prospects may be linked to a ballot question that asks voters whether they want to replace the police department with a Department of Public Safety.
-Frey opposes the change, but his top two challengers support it.
+Frey’s prospects may be linked to the ballot question that asked voters whether they want to replace the police department with a Department of Public Safety.

 Jacob Neiheisel, an associate professor of political science at the University at Buffalo, said that while local police departments often become an issue in mayor’s races, the issue is broader and looms larger for votes after 2020.